 Painting is now my pleasure and I paint anything I find interesting.
 With portraits, I particularly enjoy the research.
 I also find the shapes and shadows of topiary fascinating

-I have been working with willow since 2004 as a full time business for the last 3 years after starting to sell in 2009.
+I have been working with willow since 2004, as a full time business since 2013 after starting to sell in 2009.

 I make entirely willow sculptures of birds, trees and small animals as well.